Table of Contents

 - Anti-nausea medications: Address gastrointestinal discomfort.

-Attempting to detox from Damason-P without medical supervision can be dangerous and lead to complications such as severe dehydration or relapse.
+Attempting detox without medical supervision can be dangerous, leading to complications such as severe dehydration or relapse.
 A structured detox program provides medical care, emotional support, and a clear path to long-term recovery.

 Signs of a Damason-P Overdose

-An overdose on Damason-P can happen when someone takes too much of the medication or combines it with other substances like alcohol or sedatives.
-Overdoses are medical emergencies that require immediate attention to prevent permanent damage or death.
-Recognizing the symptoms of a Damason-P overdose can help save a life.
+An overdose can occur when someone takes too much Damason-P or combines it with other substances like alcohol or sedatives.
+Overdoses are medical emergencies requiring immediate attention.

 Common signs include: